 Do you practice gratitude in your daily life?
 If not, you should.

 I know.
 Life is hard.
-But before you roll your eyes and turn the page, consider the effect embracing gratitude could have on your life.
+But before you roll your eyes and scroll away, consider the effect embracing gratitude could have on your life.

 Research shows that gratitude leads to a happier, healthier life.
 But what exactly is gratitude, and why is it so good for you?